singaround/songbook/songs/Bully-In-The-Alley.md

 _So help me Bob, I'm bully in the alley_\
 _Bully down in Shinbone Al_

-Sally is the girl that I loved dearly\
+Sally is the girl that I love dearly\
 _Way, hey, bully in the alley_\
 Sally is the girl that I spliced nearly\
 _Bully down in Shinbone Al_